 My kids constantly ask for homemade bread bowls with soup, and when I think of the process, I think “ugh, it takes forever, can’t I just make biscuits?
 Or popovers?
 Or give you crackers?”
 But then I found a bread bowls recipe I can make in an hour.

 A Quick and Easy Bread Bowl Recipe

 I am happy to report you can really make fresh bread bowls in an hour.
 And they’re soft bread on the inside, crispy crusty bread on the outside, they totally blew my kids away.
 Aaaaaand in other news, I need bigger pants.

 Make Fresh Bread Bowls in an Hour

-As a side note I made 3 batches of these and took them for the last Palmer Food Swap, and they were gone in minutes!
+As a side note, I made 3 batches of these and took them for the last Palmer Food Swap.
+Perfect for the food swap, they were gone in minutes!

 - 2 TBSP Sugar

 - 1/2 cup greek yogurt

 - olive oil, for oiling the rising bowl and brushing on top

 - mix the 5 dry ingredients together in the stand mixer with bread hook on